nicklafferty/craftycody/content/crafts/an-amateur-s-beginners-guide-to-woodworking.md

 This is so important.
 As with anything, working more with power tools and familiarizing yourself with them will lead to you building confidence in your skills.
 I started with [super simple bathroom shelves](https://craftycody.com/crafts/diy-floating-shelves/) a year ago and last week I built us a [dining room table](https://craftycody.com/crafts/diy-dining-table-ikea-dupe/).

 I think woodworking can come off as expensive, time-consuming, and, frankly, is a stereotypically male-dominated hobby.
+It can seem unapproachable, but just about anyone can do it.
+It's about starting with small goals and working your way up.
+I was really scared of saws before I started, now I'm making all kinds of weirdo cuts with my miter saw.